Johan Hammar

-Per Johan Gustav Hammar (born 22 February 1994) is a Swedish professional footballer who plays for BK Häcken as a defender.
+Per Johan Gustav Hammar (born 22 February 1994) is a Swedish professional footballer who plays as a centre-back for BK Häcken.

 Club career

 Everton

-Born in Malmö, Sweden, Hammar played in both youth clubs in Sweden at Bunkeflo IF and Malmö FF before joining Premier League side Everton from Malmö FF in July 2010, signing a full-time scholarship with the club.
+Born in Malmö, Sweden, Hammar played in both youth clubs in Sweden at Bunkeflo IF and Malmö FF before joining Premier League side Everton from Malmö in July 2010, signing a full-time scholarship with the club.
 In February 2011, Hammar signed his first professional contract with the club.
-After spending a year playing in the academy, Hammar made his Everton U21 debut, playing the whole game, in a 4–2 win over Blackburn Rovers U21 on 16 January 2012.
+After spending a year playing in the academy, Hammar made his Everton U21 debut, playing the whole game, in a 4–2 win over Blackburn Rovers on 16 January 2012.

 In the 2012–13 season, Hammar began to play for the club's reserve regularly under the Reserve Manager Alan Stubbs.
 Hammar went on to make eight appearances for the side, including scoring his first goal, as well as, an own goal, in a 5–1 loss against West Ham U21 on 26 August 2012.